|

 experience.

-As might be expected, it is a favorite subject for
+As might be expected, it is

 photographers.
-Casual shutterbugs should know that the only
+Casual shutterbugs should know that

-way to photograph
+way to photograph a

-on film is to use a camera on a tripod and to use a fast
+use a camera on a tripod and use a fast film with a long

 Forget

 the flash; it won't work.
+Only

 a